|Model 2253 | A/V MPEG-4,MJPEG,H.264 Encoder/Decoder with Overlay|

 Real-Time Text Overlay

 The overlay generators can position up to 160 characters of text anywhere in the video frame.
 A unique text string, consisting of mixed constant and variable text, may be defined for each overlay generator.
-Text variables such as time, date, and frame count are automatically updated every video frame.
+Text variables are automatically updated every video frame.
+Supported variables include time, date, GPS position, incremental encoder counts, and frame count.

 Graphics Overlay with Unicode Text

-Overlay images can be displayed on top of the composite video output, compressed streams, or preview stream.
+Overlay images can be displayed on top of the composite video output, compressed streams, or the preview stream (but not low latency preview stream).
 BMP and PNG image formats are supported, with 24 or 32 bits per pixel and up to eight transparancy levels.

 High quality, styled unicode text (bold, italic, underline, outline and shadow) can be overlaid on any video stream.
 Up to 256 full-color overlay regions are supported on the composite output, and up to eight monochrome regions are supported for capture or preview.